Skip to main content

 Identity proof flow

-Machine registration with the orchestrator is gated by a DID-controller signature.
+Machine registration with the orchestrator is gated by a DID-controller .
 The flow:

 1. Call POST /machine-identity/challenges with the machine’s identityRef.
 The orchestrator looks up the controller addresses from peaqOS MCR data and returns a short-lived challengeId plus a message.

-2. Sign message with the controller’s private key using EIP-191 personal_sign.
+2. Sign message with the controller’s using personal_sign.

 3. Submit { challengeId, signature } as identityProof when calling POST /machines.
 The orchestrator verifies the signature recovers to one of the controller addresses before persisting.
 The stored proof is re-checked against MCR data on subsequent machine-bound writes.